 Obituary, Mrs M.S.
 Axup, The Mercury 30 June 1942

 An old Hobart resident, Mrs. M. S. Axup, died in Northcote, Victoria, recently while on a visit to her son.
 She was in her 90th year, having been born at Lenah Valley in 1853.
 A daughter of the late Capt.
 James Day who sailed his own vessel, trading between Hobart and the Mainland before the advent of steam, she married a seafaring man, Capt.
 H. C. Axup, well known in shipping circles and the Launceston pilot until his death some years ago.

 The deceased was interested in church and charity organisations until a few months ago.
 She left two sons and two daughters, and a great number of grandchildren and great-grandchildren.
 A feature of the funeral service was that the coffin was carried by four of her grandsons, all in uniform, representing the three services.
 The services at the church and graveside were conducted by her son-in-law, the Rev. P.W Baldwin.
 Toc H padre.

-Please note: copyright on all these images must be strictly observed to protect works in progress.
+Descendants of the Nevin, Axup and Davis families have kindly supplied these photographs.
+Copyright on all these images must be strictly observed to protect works in progress.

 - The Master Mariner In-laws: Captains Goldsmith, Day and Axup

 - First- born child May Nevin and her China trade soapstone vase/brush washer

 - Bleak Expectations: Captain Goldsmith’s will in Chancery 1871-1922